

 Contact Flinders Connect if you have any issues.

-Please note: if you are an international student who has commenced study offshore, you will need to wait until you have arrived in Australia to collect your ID card.
+Please note: if you're an international student who has commenced study offshore, you'll need to wait until you have arrived in Australia to collect your ID card.

 Contact your supervisor and plan your first meeting